muellan/metacache/docs/partitioning.md

 For workstations with limited RAM we provide a script to split the set of all reference genomes into multiple smaller partitions.
 The partitions created by the script are directories with symlinks to the original genome files.
-With default settings the resulting MetaCache database built from a partition will be about the same size as the combined file sizes within the partition.
+With default settings the resulting MetaCache database built from a partition will be about the same size as the combined uncompressed FASTA file sizes within the partition.

 To split the set of all reference genomes into partitions with a given maximum size run